Case Study on

 Unlike herbicidal treatments which in many cases only controls the growth of Japanese Knotweed and reduces the visual display of the knotweed above ground and tends to send the rhizomes into dormancy, thermo-electric treatment delivers up to 5000 volts directly to the stems and crowns of the knotweed, which travels throughout the extensive rhizome roots and effectively boils the weed inside out, destroying its cell structure and making it impossible to regrow.

-Given the true nature of Heaton Park thermo-electric delivery poses none of the risks association with chemical treatment, and is suitable for all areas affected by Japanese Knotweed, even more so to the site of Biological importance.
+Given the true nature of Heaton Park thermo-electric delivery poses none of the risks associated with chemical treatment, and is suitable for all areas affected by Japanese Knotweed, even more so to the site of Biological importance.

 Photos